What Does An Aftershave Do

 Q: Can I use aftershave if I don't shave?

 A: While not strictly necessary, some find the moisturizing and fragrance benefits of aftershave enjoyable even without shaving.
-However, many of its key functionalities, such as antiseptic properties, are geared toward post-shave care.
+Still, many of its key functionalities, such as antiseptic properties, are geared toward post-shave care Practical, not theoretical..

 Q: Is aftershave necessary?